-As a mechanism for enhancing capital efficiency, the Company used part of its investment disposal proceeds towards undertaking the buy-back and cancellation of 93.08 million of its own shares at a cost of £1.60 million, representing an average buy-back price of 1.72p per share.
+The Company, as a mechanism for continuing to enhance capital efficiency and to provide liquidity for shareholders wanting to realise their shareholdings, again used most of its investment disposal proceeds towards undertaking a further buy-back and cancellation of 84.27 million of its own shares at a cost of £1.12 million, representing an average buy-back price of 1.31p per share.

-During the year, the Company spent £0.32 million on the purchase of additional shares in an existing portfolio investment.
-The Company holds currently 4 portfolio investments, all of which are quoted on AIM, and for which the carrying value at 30 June 2015 was £12.84 million (30 June 2014: £10.62 million represented by 4 quoted holdings).
+During the year, the Company spent £2.51 million on the purchase of additional shares in portfolio investments and received proceeds of £1.26 million from investment realisations.
+The Company holds currently four portfolio investments, all of which are quoted, and for which the carrying value at 30 June 2016 was £8.06 million (30 June 2015: £12.84 million represented by four quoted holdings).